bashup/mdsh/README.md

 ​```
 ```

-Notice that both forms of command blocks can contain arbitrary bash code, including pipes, substitutions, etc.  Command blocks also override normal language function lookups, so no  `mdsh-after-X` , `mdsh-lang-X`, or `mdsh-compile-X` functions are looked up or executed for command blocks.
+Notice that both forms of command block tags can contain virtually arbitrary bash code, including pipes, substitutions, etc., but **must not** contain backquote characters, as the [Commonmark specification](http://spec.commonmark.org/0.28/#fenced-code-blocks) calls for treating such lines as regular text with inline code, rather than the start of a fenced code block.  mdsh and other Commonmark-conforming tools will therefore not even recognize the line as beginning a code block, and parsing of the rest of the input file will be thrown off, with code being interpreted as text and vice versa.

 ## Tips and Techniques